harquail/nook_foldlings_thesis/markdown_chapters/30_UI_Design_Philosophy.md

 \chapter{Design}
 #Design Philosophy

 Our design philosophy is simple: follow the user.
-Following a methodology roughly .
+Following a methodology roughly following agile methodologies, we .
 Development driven rather than design driven.

+mention affordances of iPad — cite Gibson/teapot guy.
+We chose to design for the iPad to

 In practice, this has taken the form.

+Throughout,

+We strive to design an interface that is modular, friendly, and delightful.
+Modularity stems from the decoupling of.

+Friendliness is seen in the careful structuring of our experience to make the design process .
+Delight comes from small details that .
+For example, we

 Construction paper

 modularity